-Our helpline volunteer reports: “It took four repetitions, using slightly different words each time, before the caller grasped the message ‘you will not reinfect the person from whom you contracted it.’
+Our helpline volunteer reports: “It took four repetitions, using slightly different words each time, before the caller grasped the message ‘you will not reinfect the person from whom you contracted it.
+(It’s as unlikely as catching chickenpox a second time.)’
 She was worrying about how to prevent her boyfriend from contracting the infection.”

-“How long have I got to live?” is asked in letters to our office.
+“How long have I got to live?” is asked in emails to our office.

 Why it is important that patients should be aware that we exist